 - CPU - If you have a multi-core CPU make sure 'Multithreaded generator processing' & 'Multithreaded mixer processing' are selected.
 'Smart disable' should be selected for all

 CPU types.
 These options should help you squeeze the most performance out of your CPU.

-NOTE: Select ASIO drivers if available for your sound card.
+NOTE: Select the best drivers for your audio device.

-Your 'Output' options may be different, they depend on your brand of audio interface and installed drivers.
+Your 'Output' options may be different, they depend on your brand of audio device and installed drivers.
 Not all cards have native ASIO driver options, so in that case use FL Studio ASIO.